 When it comes to home cooking, a nonstick option is a must-have essential for many cooks.
-But what about all of the news in recent years about the safety of nonstick pans?
+The only downside is that traditional nonstick pans are treated with chemicals like polytetrafluoroethylene (PTFE), also known as Teflon.
+While there is insufficient data around the danger of PTFE, many home cooks nowadays opt for non-chemically treated cookware.
 Luckily, ceramic cookware has stepped in, and these versatile pieces are stealing the spotlight.

 Buying new cookware can definitely be daunting.
 With so many choices out there, if you’re going to invest in a new set you want to make sure you’re getting the best option for your needs.
 These pans are nonstick with a diamond-infused ceramic coating, making the interior incredibly strong and resilient, and they’re metal utensil safe and oven safe up to 400 degrees for any type of cooking.

 Whether you opt to buy individual styles or as a set, these pans will help to release food easily, without the addition of toxins like PFAS.
 And for the cook who loves an organized kitchen?
 This line is also totally stackable, allowing for easy storage.
 You’ll want to place protectors in between the pans as you stack to keep them looking fresh and new, but ultimately this is the best overall option for a full set with all of the benefits of ceramic cookware.

 Cuisinart Advantage Nonstick Ceramica XT 11-Piece Cookware Set

 Material: Aluminum with titanium reinforced ceramic coating | Stove Type: Gas, electric, glass ceramic, halogen | Oven Safe: Yes, up to 350 degrees | Care: Dishwasher safe